En1gma02/howcanisay/README.md

 howcanisay
 ==========

-Multi-language translator with audio support using OpenAI APIs.
+Multi-language translator using OpenAI APIs and Streamlit.

 ## How to setup